 - Service of documents to the Public Prosecutor's Office

 - Notifications to the Public Prosecutor's Office, lawyers, solicitors and enforcement officers, insolvency administrators/court-appointed receivers (in insolvency, payment agreement or revitalisation proceedings) and notaries (in inventory proceedings)

-- The submission to the court of procedural documents and documents by lawyers, solicitors and enforcement officers
+- The submission to the court of procedural documents and documents by lawyers, solicitors and enforcement officers, insolvency administrators and notaries

 - Proof of prior payment of the court fee (which is part of the legal costs)